Warranty and Care

 Never bend your bow past the minimum distance needed to brace it (do not brace it with a “slack string”) as this causes unnecessary pressure/twist on the upper limb, which could potentially break your bow.

-Listen carefully for any “ticking” noises while bracing the bow, as this could indicate a splinter lifting from a limb.
+Listen carefully for audible “ticking” noises while bracing the bow, as this could indicate a splinter lifting from a limb.
 If you do hear a tick (very unlikely), stop what you’re doing and unstring the bow.
 Contact me at your earliest convenience and we will discuss how to proceed.

 Using a commercial stringer will void your warranty.
 Stringers place unnecessary stress on a wooden selfbow because of the irregularities/character on the bow's back.